 From humpbacks to killers… PhD at McGill

 I started my PhD in January 2019 at McGill University in Montréal, Canada.
 My work focuses on the impact of feeding ecology variation on contaminants (persistent organic pollutants) levels in North Atlantic killer whales.
 I work under the supervision of Dr. Melissa McKinney from McGill University and Dr. Robert Letcher from Environment and Climate Change Canada.
 They have been my science idols for a long time.
 I am absolutely passionate about my thesis and my research.

 This PhD so far allowed me to work in Ottawa and Montréal.
-I also got to travel to Japan, Norway, Spain, Belgium, and Iceland… For work!
-I consider myself super lucky.
+I also got to travel to Japan, Norway, Spain, Belgium, Ireland, and Iceland…

 Scientific Communication and my role in WS